-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2017 or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-GE ACT OF 1934

-Commission File No. 001-36719

-ANTERO MIDSTREAM PARTNERS LP

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 1615 Wynkoop Street Denver Colorado (Address of principal executive offices) 46-4109058 (IRS Employer Identification No.)

-80202 (Zip Code)

-(Registrant's telephone number, including area code)

-Securities Registered Pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on which Registered

-Common Units Representing Limited Partner Interests

-Securities Registered Pursuant to Section 12(g) of the Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \boxtimes Yes \square No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \Box Yes \boxtimes No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). \boxtimes Yes \square No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (\S 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square (Do not check if aEmerging growth company \square smaller reporting company)

-If an emerging growth company, indicate by checkmark if the registrant has elected to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes \boxtimes No

-The aggregate market value of the registrant's common units representing limited partner interests held by non-affiliates of the registrant as of June 30, 2017, the last business day of the registrant's most recently completed second fiscal quarter was approximately \$2.6 billion based on the closing price of Antero Midstream Partners LP's common units representing limited partner interests as reported on the New York Stock Exchange of \$33.18.
+FC DRM 10-K $\boxtimes$ ANNUAL REPORT PURSUAN EXCHANGE ACT OF 1934 T TO SECTION 13 OR 15(d) OF THE SECURITIES For the fiscal ye ar ended December 31, 2017 SECURITIES EXCHANGE AC or UANT TO SECTION 13 OR 15(d) OF THE T OF 1934 ion File No. 001-36719 ANTERO MIDS ΓREAM PARTNERS LP istrant as specified in its charter) Delaware 46-4109058 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 1615 Wynkoop Street Denver Colorado 80202 (Address of principal executive offices) (Zip Code) 303) 357-7310 , one number, including area code) Sec curities Registered Pursuant to Section 12 Title of Each Class Name of Each Exchange on which Registered Commo n Units Representing Limited Partner Interest s New York Stock Exchange Sec curities Registered Pursuant to Section 12 (g) of the Act: None. icate by check mark if the registrant is a str. 🗵 Yes 🗌 No well-known seasoned issuer, as defined in Rule 405 of the Inc. the Act. $\square$ Y at required to file reports pursuant to Section 13 or Section 15(d) of of the Securi ties Exchange Act of 1934 during the pre nt (1) has filed all reports required to be filed by Section 13 or 15(d) ceding 12 months (or for such shorter period that the registrant was to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No if any, every of this chapte Interactive Data File required to be subm at has submitted electronically and posted on its corporate Website, itted and posted pursuant to Rule 405 of Regulation S-T (§232.405 r such shorter period that the registrant was required to submit and this chapter) is not contained herein, and will not be con statements incorporated by reference in quent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of ontained, to the best of registrant's knowledge, in definitive proxy Part III of this Form 10-K or any amendment to this filer, a small er reporting company, or an emerging grofiler," "smaller reporting company," and nt is a large accelerated filer, an accelerated filer, a non-accelerated with company.
+See the definitions of "large accelerated filer," "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Non-accelerated filer Smaller reporting company C (Do not check if a wth company □ smaller reporting company) transition per 13(a) of the riod for complying with any new or revise Exchange Act. □ checkmark if the registrant has elected to use the extended d financial accounting standards provided pursuant to Section ⊠ No , nt is a shell company (as defined in Rule 12b-2 of the Act). ☐ Yes Th non-affiliates second fiscal e aggregate market value of the registrant s of the registrant as of June 30, 2017, the quarter was approximately \$2.6 billion b ts representing limited partner interests as 's common units representing limited partner interests held by last business day of the registrant's most recently completed ased on the closing price of Antero Midstream Partners LP's reported on the New York Stock Exchange of \$33.18.

-As of February 8, 2018, there were 186,934,568 common units representing limited partner interests outstanding.
+As of February 8, 2018, there were 186,934,568 common units representing limited partner interests